mperezfuster/gpdb/gpdb-doc/markdown/admin_guide/workload_mgmt_resgroups.html.md

 ## <a id="topic8339introattrlim"></a>Resource Group Attributes and Limits

 When you create a resource group, you provide a set of limits that determine the amount of CPU and memory resources available to the group.

-Resource group attributes and limits:
+The following table lists the avaiable limits for resource groups:

 |Limit Type|Description|
 |----------|-----------|